vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Declaring broad policies

 Outbound access policies (`outbound-access`) to VTEX resources should follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 In short, you only give access to what is really needed.
-For instance: the `path` should not be configured as `*`.
+For instance, the `path` should not be configured as `*`.
 See an example [here](https://github.com/vtex-apps/store-graphql/blob/684dcbbbd6e9cdbd121afd7802200856cb952d2b/manifest.json#L107-L112) of how it should be done.

 ### Avoid exposing private information through public routes